Adarsh2801-r/Adarsh2801-r/README.md

 -  :telescope: Have done few projects and courses related to Data Science

-- :seedling: Currently exploring web - development and learning Javascript and MERN stack
+- :seedling: Currently exploring Java, Springboot, GraphQL

 - :mailbox:How to reach me: adarsh2801@gmail.com